OICR/softeng-blog/_posts/jared_baker/2018-05-04-Lets-Encrypt.md

     icon: icon-blog
 ---
 ## Introduction
-OICR runs the Cancer Genome Collaboratory, a cloud environment designed for cancer research and composed of open source software.
-The Collaboratory has many web applications that need to be secured with SSL and has done so traditionally with long life paid certificates from various trusted Certificate Authorities (Digicert, etc).
-We would purchase certificates from a trusted CA ($$$) then use a combination of Ansible and scp to distribute the certificates every couple years to the various systems that need them.
+OICR runs the Cancer Genome Collaboratory, a self-service cloud environment designed for cancer research.
+The Collaboratory has many web applications that need to be secured with SSL and has done so with long life paid certificates from various traditional Certificate Authorities (Digicert, etc).
+We would purchase certificates from a traditional CA ($$$) then use a combination of Ansible and scp to distribute the certificates every couple years to the various systems that need them.

 ## Enter Let's Encrypt
-Let's Encrypt is a certificate authority that provides free self-serve 90-day SSL certificates along with an automated challenge-response protocol called Automated Certificate Management Environment (ACME) to perform certificate issues and renewals.
+[Let's Encrypt](https://letsencrypt.org) is a certificate authority that provides free self-serve 90-day SSL certificates along with an automated challenge-response protocol called Automated Certificate Management Environment (ACME) to perform certificate issues and renewals.
 There are many ACME clients available for almost every platform.
+Let's Encrypt has broad community support and a technical advisory board consisting of members from Akamai, Cisco, Google, Mozilla etc. All major browsers recognize Let's Encrypt's certificate chain of trust.

 ## Let's Encrypt Prerequisites
 In order to take advantage of Let's Encrypt, you will need the following: